XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         brew update

 {{n.next()}}.
-Use Homebrew to install dependencies. ***TODO: Added boost per PM's request: Installing Boost directly is going to frustrate people - brew can do it in one command.
-I ended up installing Boost with Brew with no issues.
-Which release to choose?
-JHA: I did `brew install boost` and brew installs 1.67.0 in /usr/local/Cellar/boost/1.67.0_1 -- is this okay?
-If we install Boost via brew, do we no longer have to compile boost: ./bootstrap.sh and ./b2 cxxflags="-std=c++14"?
-Comment from PM: Build issues with Boost not finding lib (boost-context) in my case.
-JHA: when does this issue come up?
-How can we help the user avoid or address this issue?***
+Use Homebrew to install dependencies. ***TODO: Added boost to the brew installs per PM's request: Installing Boost directly is going to frustrate people - brew can do it in one command.*** Boost 1.67.x to 1.68.x are supported.
+To view the Boost version that will be installed by `brew install boost`, use `brew info boost`. ***TODO: added this text to ensure that users don't install unsupported versions of Boost.
+For example, what if the brew install boost starts installing 1.69, but we haven't tested and verified yet?
+Are the supported versions correct?
+Do we need to list supported version for any of the other dependencies as well?***

         brew install git cmake pkg-config protobuf openssl ninja boost

 {{n.next()}}.
-Set the `BOOST_ROOT` environment variable to point to the new directory created by the Homebrew installation of Boost.
+Ensure that the `BOOST_ROOT` environment variable points to the directory created by the Homebrew installation of Boost.
 Put this environment variable in your `.bash_profile` so it's automatically set when you log in.
-For example, add the following line to the file.
-To find your Boost install directory, use `brew info boost`. ***TODO: Feedback from PM: Have to deal with environment variables. “rc” files is a vague statement.
-JHA: If you do brew install boost - you still have to set env variables, correct?
-I did it using .bash_profile and removed references to "rc files" - is this okay?
-Or do we want to tell users that they can choose to put the env var in the .bashrc file instead of .bash_profile - is there any benefit to saying this?***
+For example, ensure that the following line is in the file.
+To find your Boost install directory, use `brew info boost`. ***TODO: Feedback from PM: Have to deal with environment variables.
+JHA: When I did a brew install boost, I had to set the env variable -- but I think it may be because I had an existing BOOST_ROOT env var set to a location I created when I previously did a manual boost install.
+Maybe the brew install doesn't overwrite/update an existing BOOST_ROOT value?
+Changed the wording a bit to address this - so it is not that you'll always need to add the env var - just make sure it is there and up to date?***

         export BOOST_ROOT=/usr/local/Cellar/boost/1.67.0_1

 {{n.next()}}.
-Source the file you added the `BOOST_ROOT` environment variable to.
+If you updated your `.bash_profile` file in the previous step, be sure to source the file.
 For example:

-        source .bashrc
+        source .bash_profile

 {{n.next()}}.
-Clone the `rippled` source code into your desired location and access the `rippled` directory.  ***TODO: Note from PM: Cloning github repo is going to require proper github setup.
-Should we provide some guidance or references?
-JHA: What is the proper github setup?
-I may have set this up a whlie ago and I can't remember the steps that may have been required.***
+Clone the `rippled` source code into your desired location and access the `rippled` directory.
+To do this, you'll need to set up Git (installed earlier using Homebrew) and GitHub.
+For example, you'll need to create a GitHub account and set up your SSH key.
+For more information, see [Set up git](https://help.github.com/articles/set-up-git/).

         git clone git@github.com:ripple/rippled.git
         cd rippled